UnlyEd/next-right-now/guides/online-hosting/setup-vercel.md

 - Each secret must be added manually, one by one
 - A secret starts with `@`
-- Secrets are global to the whole team, that's why they're all prefixed by `nrn-`, so that they don't conflict with other projects _(Vercel is working on this, to avoid leaking secrets from one project to another, but hasn't released anything yet)_
+- Secrets are global to the whole team, that's why they're all prefixed by `nrn-`, so that they don't conflict with other projects
-- Take a look at `.env.example` for secrets to use by default (you can use them for testing purpose, it's fine, they're not sensitive)
+- Take a look at `.env.example` for secrets to use by default _(you can use them for testing purpose, it's fine, they're not sensitive)_
 - Example: `vercel secrets add nrn-locize-project-id 658fc999-dfa8-4307-b9d7-b4870ad5b968`

-- **Tip**: If you don't provide all secrets, the app will fail to deploy.
+- **Tip**: If any secret is not set, the app will fail to deploy.
 The Vercel CLI will complain about missing secrets and abort the build.

 ### Configuring Vercel deployment regions

 You may want to deploy Vercel to multiple regions in the world, depending on your use case

-By default (if not specified), it will only deploy to the closest region, which is probably **not** what you want to do!
+By default (if not specified), NRN tries to deploy to all regions (see `vercel.*.json:regions`), but this will only be effective if you are under a Vercel plan that allows it.

 Please see the [official documentation](https://vercel.com/docs/v2/network/regions-and-providers#routing).

-- **Tip**: Note that this is an advanced feature which requires a paying account, it's not available for free
+- **Tip**: Note that this is an advanced feature which requires a paying account, it's not available for free.